 Hunting with Bow and Arrow on DOC Land

 Once you’re confident and happy enough with your archery skills you may consider bowhunting.
-As pretty much all game animals in New Zealand are introduced species you’re doing two good deeds at once: You remove unwanted pest that destroys the native forest and you bring kai to the table!
+Pretty much all game animals in New Zealand are introduced species, so you’re doing two good deeds at once: You remove unwanted pest that destroys the native forest and you bring kai to the table!
 What could be better?

 DOC has some basic rules around bowhunting and the best thing is that the permit is free.

 You do need a hunting permit.
 The rules vary slightly based on the area you want to visit and the game you’re going for.
 But usually the permit is free and can be obtained on short notice either online or by visiting a DOC office.

 The type of hunting permit you need and how to get it, is explained on DOCs hunting blocks’ webpage: Search for a hunting block.